-Noelle’s dresser is from, you guessed it, Facebook Marketplace, while the vintage bubble mirror was thrifted for $20.
-This room is nothing, if not economical.
+Noelle’s dresser is from, you guessed it, Facebook Marketplace, and the vintage bubble mirror was thrifted for $20.
+This room is nothing, if not scrappy.
 It’s also adorable, comfortable, and colorful.
 I used Fusion Mineral paint on the dresser, while the mirror got a fresh coat of spray paint after originally being used in Hannah’s room in a different color.

-We found lots of vintage goodies for Noelle’s room…we’ve had so much time to collect things.
+We found lots of vintage goodies for Noelle’s cottage-inspired bedroom…we’ve had so much time to collect things.
 These tiny nesting dolls were a fun, recent find, as well as the hand-painted, Dutch wooden shoe.
 Both are from our favorite antique store in town.

 You might recognize the rattan umbrella lamps from Hannah’s first bedroom reveal.
 I loved them in there, but they were always meant to be in Noelle’s room.
 They are perfectly whimsical and textural, and were super affordable because I found them at Home Goods.

-This is my favorite part of Noelle’s collected, cottage-inspired bedroom…the built-ins.
+This is my favorite part of Noelle’s cottage-inspired bedroom…the window seat.
 After my uncle built the foundation of these, I added bead board, trim, and the scallop detail.
 Then, I had my friend’s husband make custom cabinet doors with the most adorable cut outs you ever did see.
 Seriously, this whole situation is dreamy!

-The French mattress-style cushion was a labor of love I decided to make after realizing how costly they are to buy.
+The French mattress cushion was a labor of love I decided to learn how to make.
 It was a really cool project, though tough on the fingers.
 Noelle’s favorite part of the cushion is the tiny patch I added after a mess up.
 She made me promise I’ll always keep it on the top side so she can see it.

 I styled her shelves with a combination of thrifted, antique, and retail pieces that represent her perfectly.
 The fishing creel is a nod to her love of fishing with her daddy, while the tin VW bus speaks to her love of all things vintage.
 She loves animals, flowers, pastel colors, painted rocks, and magical stories, and it’s all reflected in the accessories we chose.